thycotic/dsv-docs/product/cli-ref/secret.md

 ### Search

-You can search for Secrets by path or attribute
+You can search for Secrets by path, attribute, or id.

 Some examples